arronlorenz/pi-pwr-button/README.md

 ### Running as a service

 The repository includes a systemd unit file.
+It runs `x708-pwr.sh` as root so it can control the GPIO hardware.
 Copy the files and enable the unit with:

 ```bash
 sudo cp x708-pwr.sh /usr/local/bin/